 Experience the darker, more sinister side of the city on our London Ghost Tour!
-You’ll join a group of fearless ghost hunters and a local guide who will share tales or cursed prisoners, ghostly monks, and mysterious figures seen wandering through the city’s most iconic sites.
-You won’t hear stories like this on your average walking tour– unearth the chilling secrets of Charterhouse Square, catch faint whispers at Smithfield Market, and explore the haunted halls of St. Bartholomew’s.
-From the infamous scratching spirits at Cock Lane to the ghostly shadows of Millennium Bridge, each stop brings a new layer of suspense to send a shiver down your spine.
+You’ll join a group of fearless travellers and a local guide with a love of dark history.
+You'll wander through iconic London sites, but you won’t hear stories like this on your average walking tour– unearth the chilling secrets of Charterhouse Square, catch faint whispers at Smithfield Market, and explore the haunted halls of St. Bartholomew’s.
+From the blood-hungry barber at Fleet Street to the true crime mystery at Blackfriars Bridge, each stop brings a new layer of suspense to send a shiver down your spine.
 But we've saved the best for last.
 We'll finish the tour at Clink Prison, one of the most haunted places in the city, where the spirits of the condemned are said to roam.

-One thing’s for certain: after the tour, London will never feel the same again.
+One thing’s for certain: after this dark history tour, London will never feel the same again.
 Ready for the thrill of a lifetime?
 Book your spot now... if you dare!

 This old plague pit is among the city's most haunted locations, with reports of vengeful spirits, including victims of the Black Death, ghostly monks, and even a headless Duke!
 Once you uncover its gruesome past, the eerie sightings will make perfect sense.

-St. Bartholomew’s Hospital, once a medieval refuge for plague victims, is now rumored to be haunted by ghostly doctors, patients, and even the eerie figure of a spectral child.
-But be warned—if you catch a glimpse of him, it may be a sign that death is near.
+St. Bartholomew’s Hospital, once a medieval refuge for plague victims, was also a place where morbid medical malpractices occurred, so ghost sightings are no surprise.
+It's rumoured to be haunted by ghostly doctors, patients, and even the eerie figure of a spectral child.
+But be warned, if you catch a glimpse of him, it may be a sign that death is near.

 The Central Criminal Court of London now occupies the site of the former Newgate Prison, but apparitions like the vengeful "Black Dog" still serve as chilling reminders of the injustices once carried out within those prison walls.